Automattic/wp-calypso/packages/calypso-stripe/README.md

 - `stripeConfiguration: null | StripeConfiguration` The object containing the data returned by the wpcom stripe configuration endpoint.
 May include a payment intent.
 - `isStripeLoading: boolean` A boolean that is true if stripe is currently being loaded.
 - `stripeLoadingError: undefined | null | Error` An optional object that will be set if there is an error loading stripe.
-- `reloadStripeConfiguration: ReloadStripeConfiguration` A function that can be called with a value to force the stripe configuration to reload.
+- `reloadStripeConfiguration: ReloadStripeConfiguration` A function that can be called to force the stripe configuration to reload.

 ## withStripeProps